 - get urgent medical help from your nearest hospital emergency department (ED)

-Risks of infections and illnesses
+Risks of infections and illnesses spread by pets

 Pets can carry germs and infections that can cause illness to you and your child.
 Different animals carry different health risks.
 Some are more dangerous than others.